 The site acknowledges a "weakness" in the growth capitalist's personality: "Lack of empathy: Your wealth-first mindset makes it difficult to empathize with the disadvantaged."
 And finally, the capitalist's personality includes the essential definition of greed: "You primarily derive fulfillment out of maximizing your wealth and economic success over time.
-As someone who always compares themselves to others, you always want more - so it is difficult to ever have enough." clvi use less of the world's dwindling resources." clvii A competing alternative to growth capitalism is the "green new deal." clviii Even though both approaches have abstract "progressive" values, there is a significant risk that proponents of each idea will think of themselves primarily as ideological opponents rather than humanitarian collaborators.
+As someone who always compares themselves to others, you always want more - so it is difficult to ever have enough." claxiii there is a significant risk that proponents of each idea will think of themselves primarily as ideological opponents rather than humanitarian collaborators.

 The philosophy of degrowth economics looks more consistent with the spiritual values of the Grownup.
-Broadly, degrowth economics means "shrinking rather than growing economies, to
+Broadly, degrowth economics means "shrinking rather than growing economies, to use less of the world's dwindling resources." classive A competing alternative to growth capitalism is the "green new deal." class Even though both approaches have abstract "progressive" values,

-Disaster Capitalism^{clix}
+Disaster Capitalism^{clxxvi}